 Real estate finance and development projects can be complicated and risky business transactions for a lender at any stage of the development.
-Our team of experienced professionals can protect your interest throughout the life cycle of the project to ensure you remain fully protected: from conception to completion, and into the warranty period.
+Our team of experienced professionals can protect your interests throughout the life cycle of the project to ensure you remain fully protected: from conception to completion, and into the warranty period.

-From commercial office and retail accommodation to inner city mixed use schemes and housing projects, we have the experience to understand your objectives and challenges.
+From commercial office and retail accommodation, to inner-city mixed-use schemes and housing projects, we have the experience to understand your objectives and challenges.
 We can fully support you on such projects of any size.
 We advise major investors and funders on construction risks inherent in property and portfolio acquisitions.

 Pharmaceutical Production Facilities